opensofias/theCopyingTrain/README.md

-# theCopyingTrain
+# choo choo!
-space for some graphical experiments, inspired by The Coding Train
+this is a space for some graphical experiments, inspired by The Coding Train